How to Plan for Production After R&D

 • Meeting funding or internal milestones

 At this stage, hardware decisions are often made based on what’s available now.
-You may grab a commercial off-the-shelf system that meets the performance spec, even if it’s overkill.
-You might overengineer just to avoid delays: more CPU, more GPU, more memory, because why risk being underpowered?
+You may grab a commercial off-the-shelf system that meets the performance spec, even if it’s overkill for high GPU output computing.
+You might overengineer just to avoid delays: more CPU, more GPU, more memory, because why risk being underpowered in AI servers or other computing systems?

 As Radeus Labs CEO Juliet Correnti points out: